MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 - Same navbar and footer navigation system across all pages.

-- Images and elements are well contained throughtout the site.
+- Images and elements are well contained throughout the site.

 #### **Intuitive**